 6. Move Your New Fish

-After these steps, your fish are ready to move into their new home!
-The quarantine process should last 2 weeks at least, but it can easily last 4 weeks or longer.
+After the quarantine period of 4-6 weeks has elapsed without any signs of disease, your fish are ready to move into their new home!
+The quarantine process should last 4 weeks at least, but it can easily last 6 weeks or longer.
 Don’t rush the process.
 You want to make the quarantine period as safe as possible for your new fish and you want to quarantine properly for the safety of your current fish.

 Quarantining fish is a time-consuming process but it’s worth it in the end.
 Bringing in new fish can be stressful to you, the new fish, and your current fish, and quarantining helps ensure everyone is happy and healthy.
 It’s extremely common for fish to come from pet stores or breeders with parasites or illnesses.
-Sometimes, you may not even see symptoms of illness until a few days or weeks have passed.
-Quarantine allows you to watch for these signs and symptoms, as well as treat prophylactically before illnesses take hold.
+Sometimes, you may not even see signs of illness until a few days or weeks have passed.
+Quarantine allows you to watch for these signs, as well as treat them prophylactically before illnesses take hold.